 This Is How Bad Habits Can Lead To Stubborn Pain Problems

-Sprained ankles, broken ribs, acute onset toxic pyelonephritis… Whatever the tragic fallout of our bad decisions were, we try to rationalize the pain our bodies feel by committing ourselves to change.
+Sprained ankles, broken ribs, severe hangover… Whatever the tragic fallout of our bad decisions were, we try to rationalize the pain our bodies feel by committing ourselves to change.
 “An ounce of prevention is worth a pound of cure.”
 I’m sure you’ve heard this adage before.

 But what about the harmful choices we make to our bodies on a regular basis?
 What about the harmful choices we make, that we don’t even realize we’re making?
 What about our bad habits…?